uviclibraries/onboarding/5-Laser Cutting.md

 # Laser Cutting

-The laser cutter is the DSC's newest piece of equipment.
-It can cut or engrave wood, paper, cardboard, and more.
-Currently, only full time staff can operate the laser cutter alone.
+The laser cutter can cut or engrave wood, paper, cardboard, and more.
+Currently, only full-time staff can operate the laser cutter alone.

 1. Read the laser cutting FAQ: [https://onlineacademiccommunity.uvic.ca/dsc/how-to-laser-cut/](https://onlineacademiccommunity.uvic.ca/dsc/how-to-laser-cut/)